zadarastorage/zadara-examples/onyx-ai/docs/zcompute-k8s_gpu-preload_onyx.md

 ### Deployment

-This example primarily installs a Kubernetes cluster with Ollama and Onyx preinstalled, with Oynx configured as a catch-all endpoint in the loadbalancer.
+This example primarily installs a Kubernetes cluster with Ollama and Onyx preinstalled, with Onyx configured as a catch-all endpoint in the loadbalancer.

 ### Launch the project